mortyran/NetLCP/README.md

 # NetLCP
-Customize prioritization of regulatory elements in heterogenous network with mutation 'switch' detection.
+`NetLCP` is for customizing prioritization of regulatory elements in heterogenous network with mutation 'switch' detection.
+# Install
+`devtools::install_github("mortyran/NetLCP")`